carter-loremdigital/google-dork-generator/docs/DESIGN_JOURNEY.md

   - Simplifies development by keeping frontend and backend in one repository.
   - Vercel’s serverless functions ensure scalability and ease of deployment.
+  - Works well with minimal backend providing only one API endpoint.

 - **Redis for Caching & Rate Limiting:**

   - Provides persistence across stateless serverless invocations.
   - Allows both rate limiting and caching to be handled by a single external service, reducing complexity.

-- **Fuzzy Matching for Similar Requests:**

-  - Reduces redundant calls to the OpenAI API by recognizing and reusing similar queries.
-  - Enhances performance and cost efficiency without compromising user experience.

 - **OpenAI Model Selection:**

-  - gpt-3.5-turbo is chosen for its balance of affordability and capability.
+  - gpt-4o-mini is chosen for its balance of affordability and capability.
   - System prompts ensure that the model remains on-task, generating only valid Google Dork queries.

 - **Security & Scalability:**